1. Home

 We use Matplotlib's Pyplot library to plot Intel and AMD Daily Pricing graphs.
 Each graph represents interday data for the last 90 days pricing information.

-The source code also creates 2 Pyplot Figure objects (intel_figure and amd_figure for Intel and AMD charts).
-We will pass those chart figures object to the report file as pictures with xlwings Reports create_report function.
+The source code also creates the Pyplot Figure objects which we will pass them to the report file as pictures.

 # Plotting a Graph for Intel